 Abstentions with respect to any nominee and "broker nonvotes" (i.e., where a broker has not received voting instructions from the beneficial owner and for which the broker does not have discretionary power to vote on a particular matter) are counted as present for purposes of determining the presence of a quorum.
-Abstentions are not counted as votes cast and thus will have no effect on the ratification of our 2013 Stock Option and Incentive Plan or on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2014.
+Abstentions are not counted as votes cast and thus will have no effect on the approval of our Amended and Restated 2013 Stock Option and Incentive Plan or on the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015.